cds-snc/gcds-docs/src/en/foundations/typography/typography.md

 ### Line length and height

-Choose between two base values for the root element: font size and line height.
-Always match `h1` line heights with their `h1` counterpart.
+Always use corresponding font size and and line height: match an H1 font size with an H1 line height.

 In a line of text, keep text line length below 65 characters for a comfortable reading length.
 Page layouts may be wider than 65 characters.